scriptPilot/app-framework/DOCUMENTATION.md

 ![Process](media/cli-commands.png)

+This is an overview and reference, please see the Workflow for details.

 - Setup
   - `npm install` to install App Framework and setup the project folder
     - `npm run reset-app` to replace the app folder with minimum files
-      Recommend only for new projects and advanced users.
   - `npm update` to update App Framework to the latest sub version

 - Testing